aridoza/foundational-java/oop-java/intro-to-oop.md

 `private`, `protected`, and `public` are all **access modifiers**, which means you specifically add them in so you can change the access (or protection) level away from the default we described above.

-This nifty table from [Oracle's docs on access control](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) shows what's unique about each level.
+This nifty table from [Oracle's docs on access control](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) shows what's unique about each level:

 ![](https://res.cloudinary.com/briezh/image/upload/v1560810976/Screen_Shot_2019-06-17_at_3.35.38_PM_fq9ffm.png)